opendatacube/datacube-stats/README.rst

 Feature ID
 ~~~~~~~~~~

-For a multiple polygon shape file, specific feature id can be passed on to do for that feature.
+For a multiple polygon shape file, specific feature id can be passed on with a shape file.

 .. code-block:: yaml

     input_region:
+      from_file: /home/user/ITEMv2_tidalmodel.shp
       feature_id: [3]